VictorTrapenok/mega-mail-service/docs/postal-internals.md

 The escape hatch is `postal.allowed_request_destinations` — hostnames or IP/CIDR ranges, `POSTAL_ALLOWED_REQUEST_DESTINATIONS` as a comma-separated environment variable.
-Any installation whose webhook endpoint is internal needs it, and the bench sets it for its own sink.
+Any installation whose webhook endpoint is internal needs it.
+The bench allows the private ranges wholesale because everything in it is on RFC1918; a real installation should list only its own endpoint, since a wider allowlist reopens the hole the guard exists to close.

 ## The resolver